mcallbosco/SCADiffOutput/README.md

 4. To execute the SCA tool on your source code files, place the .cpp files you would like to have analyzed in the ~/SCA/SCA/user/source-code directory (see photo below)
-5. Once you have your desired .cpp files in /source-code open a new terminal and type the command: sca This command will run SCA on the files placed in /source-code.
+5. Once you have your desired .cpp files in /source-code open a new terminal and type the command: sca

+   This command will run SCA on the files placed in /source-code.
 After sca is complete a new file explorer should open at the location of the resulting .html files.
-If it does not you can view your results in the directory ~/SCA/SCA/user/output
+If it does not, you can view your results in the directory ~/SCA/SCA/user/output
 6. To do analyze additional .cpp files, all you need to do is replace the files located in ~/SCA/SCA/user/source-code and run the sca command again.